Learning Center > Library > Norm Cascade in International Relations

 Introduction

 The concept of a norm cascade describes the process by which new norms gain acceptance and spread through the international community.
-Norms—shared expectations about appropriate behavior for actors with a given identity—are foundational in guiding state and non-state actions in international relations.
+Norms—shared expectations about appropriate behavior for actors with a given identity—are foundational in guiding state and non-state actions in International Relations.
 Norm cascade is part of a broader “norm life cycle,” which includes the emergence, diffusion, and eventual internalization of norms.
 This article delves into the mechanics of norm cascade, examining its theoretical roots, processes, key examples, and impact on global policy and behavior.

 Theoretical Foundations of Norm Cascade

-The norm cascade concept is rooted in constructivist theory, which emphasizes the role of ideas, beliefs, and identities in shaping international relations (Wendt, 1992).
+The norm cascade concept is rooted in constructivist theory, which emphasizes the role of ideas, beliefs, and identities in shaping International Relations (Wendt, 1992).
 Martha Finnemore and Kathryn Sikkink (1998) formalized the norm life cycle, detailing how norms emerge, gain traction, and become internalized.
 They identified three stages: norm emergence, norm cascade, and norm internalization.
 The norm cascade phase is when a norm, having achieved initial support, begins to spread rapidly, as states and organizations adopt it for reasons ranging from moral conviction to reputational benefits and international pressure (Finnemore & Sikkink, 1998).

 Mechanics of Norm Cascade